hjdarnel/slack-gamebot/README.md

 #### pp promote &lt;player&gt; ...

 Promotes other users to captain.
 Must be a captain to do that.
+A captain is similar to an Admin.

 ```
-gamebot promote @WangHoe @DengYaping
+pp promote @WangHoe @DengYaping

 Victor Barna promoted Wang Hoe and Deng Yaping to captain.
 ```